Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: Applications

 \end{lemma}

-\begin{proof} It is well known that $h_{f_n}\nu_{f_n}$ defines a $\sigma$-invariant Borel probability measure and therefore any of its cluster point, in the weak topology is a shift invariant probability measure. \end{proof}
+\begin{proof} It is well known that $h_{f_n}d\nu_{f_n}$ defines a $\sigma$-invariant Borel probability measure and therefore any of its cluster point, in the weak topology is a shift invariant probability measure. \end{proof}

-As observed in \cite{MR3377291}, when $M$ is not countable space the Kolmogorov-Sinai entropy is not suitable in the formulation of the variational problem.
+As observed in \cite{MR3377291}, when $M$ is uncountable, the Kolmogorov-Sinai entropy is not suitable in the formulation of the variational problem.
 In what follows we use the concept of entropy introduced in \cite{MR3377291}.
-This entropy is defined for each probability measure $\mu$ as follows
+This entropy is defined for each probability measure $\mu$ by

-Note that this entropy depends on the choice of the \textit{a priori} measure and similar ideas are employed in Statistical Mechanics when study translation invariant Gibbs measures of continuous spin systems on the lattice, see \cite{MR2807681,MR1241537} and references therein.
+Note that this entropy depends on the choice of the a priori measure and similar ideas are employed in Statistical Mechanics to study translation invariant Gibbs measures of continuous spin systems on the lattice, see \cite{MR2807681,MR1241537} and references therein.